adirben98/Figma_Clone/README.md

 ## <a name="introduction">🤖 Introduction</a>

-A minimalistic Figma clone to show how to add real-world features like live collaboration with cursor chat, comments, reactions, and drawing designs (shapes, image upload) on the canvas using fabric.js.
+A minimalistic Figma clone to show how to add real-world features like live collaboration with cursor chat, reactions, and drawing designs (shapes, image upload) on the canvas using fabric.js.